open-telemetry/opentelemetry-java/CONTRIBUTING.md

 check formatting:

     `./gradlew build`

+4. If you are a Windows user, use the alternate command mentioned below to run tests and check formatting:

+     `gradlew.bat`

 ## Checks

 Before submitting a PR, you should make sure the style checks and unit tests pass.
 You can run these